ilan-pinto/udp-server/readme.md

 # UDP Headless Server

-UDP server is sample for headless service on OpenShift/kubernetes.
+UDP server is a demo code for broadcasting messages using headless service on OpenShift/Kubernetes.

+### The Problem
+UDP broadcasting might expose significant network security risks like UDP flooding.
+Therefore, in many cases, broadcasting addresses are blocked.

+### What is headless service?
+Headless service Kubernetes doesn’t allocate a dedicated cluster IP or performs load balancing.
+Instead, all the pods assigned to the service will connect to the service, pod's IP will become the A records of the services.
-Headless service exposes all DNS hosts which are basicly the pods liked to the service. a service can broadcast to all pods by using nslookup on the service name
+A service can broadcast to all pods by using nslookup on the service name
 - [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
 - [Discovering Running Pods By Using DNS and Headless Services in Kubernetes](https://medium.com/swlh/discovering-running-pods-by-using-dns-and-headless-services-in-kubernetes-7002a50747f4)